Japanese land law: New City Planning Law (1968)

-Economic miracle in Japan from 1950s filled the major metropolitan areas with material prosperity such as high-rise office buildings, sprawl of suburban devepment, heavy industrial plants, highway systems, Bullet Train lines, new towns, and golf courses.
+The economic miracle in Japan from the 1950s to the 1980s filled the major metropolitan areas with material prosperity.
+Developers produced high-rise office buildings, urban sprawl, heavy industrial plants, highway systems, Shinkansen lines, new towns, and golf courses.
 Land prices soared but an environment was deteriorated, traffic congestion, and failure of trunk road system with urban expansion.
-'Old Law' was then replaced by the City Planning Law of 1968, called 'New Law'.
-Anyway, its basic framework was hardly changed.
+The Diet replaced the Old Law with the City Planning Law of 1968, called 'New Law'.
+The former basic framework was mostly retained.

-New City Planning Law is the foundation of city plans, land-use regulations, construction regulations, and activities related to city facilities.
+The New City Planning Law is the foundation of city plans, land-use regulations, construction regulations, and activities related to city facilities.
 It works in concurrence with other land-use laws to regulate land use in Japan, setting standards for items such as the structure of city plans, and city master planning projects and activities, promoting balance developments of national lands in which contributes to public welfare.
-It has three fundamental principles, firstly, a sound harmonization of urbanization with agricultural, forestry, and fisheries industries, secondly, a secure healthy and cultural urban condition and functional urban life, thirdly, a reasonable planning of land.
-It introduces, the City Planning Area (CPA) concept, designation of areas to discourage developments, restrictive permission of developments, the partial delegation of planning powers to prefectural and municipal governments, procedures for citizen participation.
+It has three fundamental principles: firstly, a sound harmonization of urbanization with agricultural, forestry, and fisheries industries; secondly, a secure healthy and cultural urban condition and functional urban life; and thirdly, a reasonable planning of land.
+It introduces the City Planning Area (CPA) concept, a designation of areas to discourage both overdevelopment and overly restrictive permitting of developments, as well as the partial delegation of planning powers to prefectural and municipal governments, and procedures for citizen participation.

-The New Urban Redevelopment Law (1969) combined former and new redevelopment programmes into 'New Law'.
-The Building Standard Law was also revised twice to remove the limit of building heights and to allow more detailed zoning control.
+The New Urban Redevelopment Law combined former and new redevelopment programmes into the 'New Law'.
+The Building Standard Law was also revised twice to remove limits on building heights and to allow more detailed zoning control.

-The Local Autonomy Act was also revised in 1969 that required local governments to produce a forward-looking Basic Plan (kihon keikaku) for their long-term economic and social development, to cover a duration of around 25 years.
-It has to be approved by the elected local council as part of a comprehensive planning that tied to the local fiscal decision.
+The Local Autonomy Act was also revised in 1969 to require local governments to produce a forward-looking Basic Plan (kihon keikaku) for their long-term economic and social development, in effect for around 25 years.
+Each plan has to be approved by the elected local council as part of a comprehensive planning process that is tied to local fiscal decisions.